This page should provide you with some basic information if you're thinking about contributing to FAKE.

 - Read the API-Design-Guidelines below.

-We learned from our mistakes, so we use the following guidelines:
+We learned from our mistakes, so we use the following guidelines, please read them very carefully (ask if you don't understand any rule):

 - AutoOpen is no longer used